Data Processing Addendum

 Controller” means an entity that, alone or jointly with others, determines the purposes for and means of Processing.
 “Controller” has the same meaning as “Business”, as that term is defined under applicable Data Protection Laws.

-Data Protection Laws” means all laws and regulations applicable to the Processing of Personal Data under the Agreement, including, but not limited to, the CCPA, the EU GDPR, and all other applicable data protection and privacy legislation in force from time to time in the EU (as may be applicable depending on the location of Customer, Data Subjects and Processing of the relevant Personal Data).
+Data Protection Laws” means all laws and regulations applicable to the Processing of Personal Data under the Underlying Agreement, including, but not limited to, the CCPA, the EU GDPR, and all other applicable data protection and privacy legislation in force from time to time in the EU (as may be applicable depending on the location of Client, Data Subjects and Processing of the relevant Personal Data).

 Data Subject” means an identified or identifiable person.